crsandoval/PEP-2020/week_3/README.md

 integer, double, character, datetime).
 A row (record) is a single entry in the table that has various columns (attributes).
 You will often hear us use the term ‘schema’, which basically outlines the table name, its attributes, and their data types.
-A subset of the TE\_DIVE data table can be found below.
+We will walk thru these concepts using a subset of the TE\_DIVE data table (the data you’ll be using), as shown below.

     ## # A tibble: 264,622 x 6
     ##    REF       NEWPTT DS_DATE            DE_DATE              LON   LAT